We are Dry July Limited (ACN 135 429 346) as Trustee for Dry July Foundation (ABN 88 497 552 964).

 Disclosure of your personal information

 In order to be able to manage Dry July and operate the Dry July Website, and without limiting the section titled "Purposes of collecting, using and disclosing your personal information" above, we may disclose your personal information to third parties for the following purposes:

-- if you are a Participant, to open and use your Account;
+- if you are a Participant, to allow you to open and use your Account;

 - so you can access and use the Dry July Website, including uploading and sharing Your Content;